jazlannnn/Weedy_Rice_Classification/README.md

 This project is still going, it is for my Final Year Project

-Latest update : Convert Yolov5 Classification model to TFLITE Model
+Latest update : Convert Yolov5 Classification Model to TFLITE Model